-The Admissions office accepts and processes admission applications for both undergraduate and post-baccalaureate programs.
-Eligibility for admission to CSUCI is governed by Title 5 of the California Code of Regulations and is addressed earlier in this catalog.
+The Admissions office accepts and processes admission applications for both undergraduate and postbaccalaureate programs.
+Eligibility for admission to CSUCI is governed by Title 5 of the California Code of Regulations and is addressed previously in this catalog.

-RECRUITMENT
+RECRUITMENT Location

-Location: Recruitment Center, Room 158

-(805) 437-CSCI (2724) Fax: (805) 437-8519
+Recruitment Center, Room 158 Sage Hall, 1st Floor (805) 437-8520 /(805) 437-CSCI (2724) Fax: (805) 437-8519 Email: prospective.student@csuci.edu

-prospective.student@csuci.edu

-The Recruitment office develops and maintains positive relationships to recruit, enroll, and retain a qualified and diversified undergraduate and graduate student body through college fairs, and provide visits and presentations to local high schools, community colleges, and community organizations.
+The Recruitment office develops and maintains positive relationships to recruit, enroll, and retain a qualified and diversified undergraduate and graduate student body.
 Admission counselors are available to assist prospective students in understanding the requirements necessary to obtain admission to CSU Channel Islands.
 We offer the following services:

-- Pre-admissions counseling appointments for students who have yet to apply to the University.
-These are individual meetings at which one of our admission counselors will guide prospective students through general education questions and specific major requirements. - Campus tours are offered Monday through Friday at 11 am and 2 pm.
-A visit to our campus provides an opportunity for prospective students to view the campus and familiarize themselves with the various resources the University has to offer.
-Each tour is led by a Cal State Channel Islands student. - A group campus visit is designed to provide high school and college students the opportunity to tour the campus and view a presentation given by an admission counselor.
-Group campus visits are available by appointment to a maximum of 60 students. - Information about CSU Channel Islands is available upon request.
+- pre-admissions counseling appointments for students who have yet to apply to the University.
+These are individual meetings at which one of our admission counselors will guide prospective students through general education questions and specific major requirements; - campus tours are offered Monday through Friday at 11 am and 2 pm.
+Weekend tours are available at noon on the first Saturday of the month, excluding holiday weekends.
+A visit to our campus provides an opportunity for prospective students to view our grounds and familiarize themselves with the various resources the University has to offer.
+Each tour is led by a Cal State Channel Islands student; and - a group campus visit is designed to provide high school and college students the opportunity to tour the campus and view a presentation given by an admission counselor.
+Group campus visits are available by appointment to a maximum of 60 students.

-If you would like additional information regarding any of these services or would like to speak to an admission counselor, please contact the University at (805) 437-CSCI or toll free at 1-888-44-CSUCI or via email at prospective.student@csuci.edu.
+If you would like additional information regarding any of these services or would like to speak to an admission counselor, please contact the University at (805) 437-CSCI (2724) or via email at prospective.student@csuci. edu.